-**Data like these are inherently noisy.
+**All data are downloaded from the Johns Hopkins Coronavirus Github.
+Data like these are inherently noisy.
 In the plots, we smooth the data over a 7-day period to help account for the noise.
 We do not smooth when we report weekly totals.
 In late June, the state began to include probable deaths as well as confirmed deaths in the numbers reported to the Johns Hopkins database.
 This caused a large spike in the reported number of new deaths.
 We included these in the total deaths, but took the spike out of the incremental day analysis to avoid a misleading spike in the graph.
 Each date's data point includes the average of data seven days prior to that date Please consider these daily plots as a useful rough sketch.
 State reports and detailed models provide additional information.
 There are often reports of "negative" deaths and cases, which likely occurs as data are updated.
 For use in percent changes, we remove "negative values" from the calculations involving increments, but we leave them in the calculations that report cumulative values.
 For counties with reports of "negative" new cases, we report the data as missing in the heat map.

 Contact Sarah Allred at email@example.com